|

 2. Please read the “Dogs” section for important updates related to hunting with dogs.

-3. Hunting wild hog with dogs is allowed in the dog hunt area except during the archery, muzzleloading gun, and archery/muzzleloading gun seasons.
+3. Hunting wild hog with dogs is allowed in the Dog Hunt Area.

 - General Gun Season